ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

 -   `field-name`: string
 -   `key-type`: 'string' | 'number' | 'boolean'
--   `label-hidden`: boolean - When `true`, the `label` for a mapping will be rendered in a cell next to the specified icon.
-Note, that this attribute only affects what is rendered in a cell; a group row will always render both the icon and the label.
+-   `display`: enum with possible values of `iconOnly`, `labelOnly`, and `iconAndLabel` - Specifies what is rendered in a cell for the column.
+Note, that this attribute only affects a cell's rendering; a group row will always render both the icon and the label.
 -   `icon-width`: boolean - When `true`, the column will have a fixed width that makes the column the appropriate width to render only a single icon in the cell.
-This should only be set to `true` when the header contains a single icon (no text) and `label-hidden` is `true`.
-If set to `true` when `label-hidden` is `false`, the column's configuration will be considered invalid.
+This should only be set to `true` when the header contains a single icon (no text) and `display` is `iconOnly`.
+If set to `true` when `display` is not `iconOnly`, the column's configuration will be considered invalid.

 _Content_